Year 12 English as an Additional Language Units 3 and 4

 Things you can do now

 Students can get off to a great start over the summer by buying and reading or viewing the set texts for Units 3 and 4, EAL.
-These texts and their details are available in your VSV Resource list.
+These texts and their details are available in your VSV Resource List.

 You can also make a point of watching Australian current affairs programs on the ABC such as Four Corners, the 7.30 Report and Insiders.
 Listening to local ABC radio and Radio National programs and podcasts are excellent resources too.